lars-t-hansen/moz-sandbox/desbench/project/README.txt

 What you do is you load a set of Scheme files and run a function to generate C code.
 You then compile the C code.
 See eg descrypt9m.sch for further instructions, and Makefile.
+You can also run the DES algorithms in Scheme by loading eg descrypt9.sch instead but this is mostly useful for testing.

-For a WebAssembly target, use WasmMakefile instead.
+For a WebAssembly target, compile the C code with WasmMakefile instead.

-An example of the output is in descrypt9m.c.
+Examples of the output are in descrypt8m.c and descrypt9m.c.

+Everything was originally configurable for 32-bit or 64-bit, but various 64-bit assumptions have probably crept in here and there by now.
+Buyer beware.